educandu/tools/README.md

 `$ ./copy-data -from STAG -to INT -anonymize -skiplarge`

 The `-anonymize` flag is optional and setting it will anonymize all users in the DB.
-The `-skiplarge` flag is optional and setting it will skip copying CDN data larger than 2000 bytes.
+The `-skiplarge` flag is optional and setting it will skip copying CDN data larger than 2 Mb.

 ### Running `dump-db`